ihowson/tincan-xblock/README.md

+# WARNING

+This block does not implement any security features to stop a student from faking their test results.
+It is strictly for test purposes at this time.
+You have been warned.

 # What is it?
 Experimental XBlock for hosting a SCORM content object.
 Currently it has built in trivial quiz for testing purposes, but eventually it will allow the user to upload an arbitrary SCORM zipfile.